Request Information

 Communicate.
 Impact.
 Succeed.

 Your passion for communication has led you to this place.
 Are you ready to take hold of your future?
-Regent’s Bachelor of Arts in English—Communication will help you develop a strong foundation in literature and composition.
+Regent’s Bachelor of Arts in English—Communication can help you develop a strong foundation in literature and composition.
 You’ll also learn how to communicate effectively in a variety of professional settings—including areas of problem-solving, creative thinking, and decision making.

 TAILOR YOUR DEGREE